Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 12.27.16 UTC
+- WIB: Jumat, 28 Februari 2025 13.34.00 UTC
-- WITA: Jumat, 28 Februari 2025 13.27.16 UTC
+- WITA: Jumat, 28 Februari 2025 14.34.00 UTC
-- WIT: Jumat, 28 Februari 2025 14.27.16 UTC
+- WIT: Jumat, 28 Februari 2025 15.34.00 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude